 "Know how to listen, and you will profit even from those who talk badly" -- Plutarch

-freshmen will have retained only half of it.
-Then, 48 hours later they will have forgotten half
+freshmen will have retained about half of it.
+Forty-eight hours later, they will have forgotten half

 Want to do better than that?
 Then, use effective listening techniques.
 Here are the "Top ten

 - Choose to find the subject useful.

 - Poor listeners dismiss most lectures as dull and irrelevant.
 They turn

 - Effective listeners separate the wheat from the chaff.
 They choose to listen

 - Concentrate on the words and message, not on the professor's looks,

 - Poor listeners notice faults in a lecturer's appearance or delivery.

 - Effective listeners strive to pick every professor's brain for

 - When you hear something you're not sure you agree with, react slowly and

 themselves.
-They either passively reject what is being said or they launch into impassioned
+They either passively reject what is being said, or they launch into impassioned

 - Effective listeners don't jump to conclusions and then disengage.
 They

 - Identify the "big ideas," those fundamental concepts to which everything

 - Poor listeners say, "I listen only for facts."
 They may retain a few of

 - Effective listeners look for foundational concepts.
 They grab key ideas

-- Adjust your note taking system to the lecturer's pattern.
+- Adjust your note-taking system to the lecturer's pattern.

 outline and notes are the same thing.
-They get frustrated when they cannot see "points A, B and C."
+They get frustrated when they cannot see "points A, B, and

 - Effective listeners adjust their note-taking to the organizational pattern

-- Poor listeners let their minds to wander.
+- Poor listeners let their minds wander.

 - Effective listeners remain focused and actively try to absorb material.